DevDrift/.github/profile/README.md

 ## About Us

-At Game Integrations, we specialize in building integrations that bring added functionality to games.
+At DevDrift, we specialize in building integrations that bring added functionality to games.
 Here are some key areas we focus on:

 - **Game Overlays**: We develop overlays specifically designed for tournaments.
 These overlays provide real-time information, scores, and statistics, enhancing the viewing experience for both participants and spectators.